tdwg/website/content/articles/2019/call-for-nominations/index.md

 ## Nomination procedure

 To nominate someone for one of the positions above, first confirm that the nominee is willing to accept the responsibilities of the office.
 Then work with the nominee to send a brief statement of the nominee’s background and vision (maximum 400 words) to the TDWG Secretary ([secretary@tdwg.org](mailto:secretary@tdwg.org)).
 Self nominations are accepted.
-All nominations must be complete and received before 1 Nov, 2019.
+All nominations must be complete and received before 10 Nov, 2019 (extended from 1 Nov).

 ## Election procedure